St Saviour's Priory, Dublin: St. Saviour's, Dominick Street

+St. Catherine's Chapel, in the priory, on Dorset Street, in recent years has been developed for conferences and is used by the Studium.

-In October 2019 a as part of the youth ministry a Sunday Catechesis Programme, commenced at St. Saviour's with the programme being conducted by parents and friars for the children, it was suspended during COVID-19.
+In October 2019 as part of the youth ministry a Sunday Catechesis Programme, commenced at St. Saviour's with the programme being conducted by parents and friars for the children, it was suspended during COVID-19.

 Within the Parish, in 1964, St. Saviour's Boxing Club was set up directly across Dorset St. from the Priory, in the old Dorset Street Fire Station (which was designed by C.J.
 Mc Carthy the only son of J.J.
 McCarthy who designed the Church) also St. Dominic's Youth Club was set up off Western Way, which is now a Romanian Orthodox church.
-Now defunct there was St. Saviour's football team, based around Dominick Street, the crest contained St. Saviours church and priory, their biggest success was winning the FAI Junior Cup in 1959.
+Now defunct there was St. Saviour's football team, based around Dominick Street, the crest contained St. Saviour's church and priory, and their biggest success was winning the FAI Junior Cup in 1959.

 Dominican House of Studies - Studium

 In 2000, the Irish Dominicans moved their House of Studies (Studium), which had been since its establishment in 1855 at St. Mary's Priory in Tallaght, to St. Saviours.
 St. Mary's Priory Church, Pope's Quay in Cork is the Novitiate for the Dominican Province of Ireland where the first year of formation/training as a Dominican friar takes place.
 Since 1971, the Irish Dominican Studium is affiliated to the Dominican Pontifical University of Saint Thomas Aquinas (Angelicum University) in Rome, which grants to successful students (the Bachelor of Sacred Theology (STB) degree).
-Since the early 1980s, the friars have studied philosophy in different third level institutes in the Dublin area - the Milltown Institute, UCD, NUIM - for two or three years.
-Since the student brothers take the STB degree over four years rather than the prescribed three, those who take a full BA programme are ordained early and often complete the fourth year of theology in Rome, living at the Irish Dominican convent of Saints Xystus and Clement which owns the world famous basilica San Clemente, Rome.
+Since the early 1980s, the friars have studied philosophy in different third-level institutes in the Dublin area - the Milltown Institute, UCD, NUIM - for two or three years.
+Since the student brothers take the STB degree over four years rather than the prescribed three, those who take a full BA programme are ordained early and often complete the fourth year of theology in Rome, living at the Irish Dominican convent of Saints Xystus and Clement which owns the world-famous basilica San Clemente, Rome.

+St. Saviour's House of Studies hosts the Saint Saviour's Symposium (a lecture series held most months throughout the year), and other talks and conferences on religious topics.